diproray/music_visualizer/README.md

   * [ofxAudioDecoder](https://github.com/leozimmerman/ofxAudioDecoder) - used by the audio analyzer to make use of a specialized sound player called ```ofSoundPlayerExtended```
   * [ofxDatGui](https://github.com/braitsch/ofxDatGui) - used to create a visually appealing GUI in a simpler manner than the default ofxGui.

+### Relationship b/w the final application and my proposal
+I'm fortunate to have been able to pull off all the features I had initially proposed, including the harder/ambitious goal I had set for myself.

 ### Acknowledgements
 1. A lot of thanks to my code review moderator and code review peers for their valuable feedback that helped me improve the application.